tibue99/ezcord/README.md

 An easy-to-use extension for the [Pycord](https://github.com/Pycord-Development/pycord) library with some utility functions.

+## ⚠️ Note
+Please use this library with the [Pycord master branch](https://github.com/Pycord-Development/pycord).

 ## Installing
 Python 3.9 or higher is required.
 ```